Conditional Local Importance by Quantile Expectations: Conclusions

+While this paper focuses on comparing the values of the local importance measures themselves, we acknowledge that~\ref{P6}, computation speed, is often a key consideration.
+Time-cost comparison plots and analyses can be found in Appendix~\ref{apx:cost}.
+From this analysis we found that SHAP and CLIQUE are noticeably faster than LIME and ICI.
+Additionally, CLIQUE scales linearly with more observations, which is better than the quadratic scaling found in SHAP.
+Conversely, SHAP scales roughly independently with respect to the number of features, which is superior to the linear scaling of CLIQUE.
+Thus the current version of CLIQUE is competitive with SHAP, LIME, and ICI, with room for further improvements.

+In assessing the local importances, we observe that under default hyperparameters, LIME values consistently capture marginal information exclusively.
+This is not surprising, since LIME tends to be focused on explaining individual predictions, and is rarely applied globally as we have done here.
+ICI also captures marginal information when considering the importance of variable $j$ on observation $i$, as we have done throughout this paper.
+SHAP provides a decomposition that blends marginal and conditional information, but the conditional structure is often biased by the dominant signal.
+In the conditional/interacting predictor settings considered here, LIME, ICI, and SHAP often assign nonzero importance in regions where CLIQUE returns values near zero.
+From the perspective of~\ref{P1}, these attributions may be viewed as reflecting broader marginal effects rather than purely local conditional importance.

-CLIQUE is highly conditional and focuses on how a variable value contributes to prediction error rather than the prediction itself.
-Near-zero CLIQUE values indicate that a particular variable has no effect on an individual error, while positive values suggest the variable is important for reducing that error.
-Global assessments for CLIQUE can be observed at the centers and spreads of values.
-We note that if a variable is more important in one location, the center and the spread of the CLIQUE values will be higher in that location.
+In contrast, CLIQUE is explicitly conditional, measuring how a variable value affects prediction error rather than the prediction itself.
+Near-zero values indicate little effect on individual error, while positive values suggest the variable meaningfully reduces it.
+By focusing on conditional error reduction, CLIQUE can reduce the tendency to assign importance in regions where local prediction error is largely insensitive to a variable.
+Global assessments can be constructed from the centers and spreads of CLIQUE values.
+We note that if a variable is more important in a particular region of the feature space, the center and the spread of its CLIQUE values will generally be higher in that region.

-These three methods appear analogous to different regression concepts.
-LIME is reminiscent of building a model using only one variable at a time.
-SHAP parallels constructing a model that includes all variables and possibly some interactions.
-CLIQUE resembles partial residuals or partial effects, which account for the contributions of other variables before evaluating a variable of interest.

 In summary, we have provided the structure for a new and novel local importance algorithm.
-We have shown many applications and contributions of CLIQUE, including its powerful use in capturing conditional or locally dependent importances, improvement over permutation-based methods, and direct use in multi-class classification problems.
+We have shown many applications and contributions of CLIQUE, including its powerful use for studying conditional or locally dependent importances, mitigating false-positive discovery, improvement over permutation-based methods, and direct use in multi-class classification problems.
 This research offers many future opportunities for expansion into global importance methods and improving permutation-based algorithms generally.